kpavonhu/Lab2/README.md

       After running the container, you can access the API endpoint at http://localhost:5000/store.

-# providers.tf   >>>>  This file has the google and kubernetes providers to implement in this project
+## providers.tf:  This file has the google and kubernetes providers to implement in this project

       terraform {